Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Data description

 \subsection{Evaluation Metrics}

 The evaluation of algorithms in Task 1 and Task 2 relies on the following metrics:

-\begin{itemize} \item \textbf{F1-score}: Evaluates classification accuracy by balancing precision and recall, which is particularly relevant for handling class imbalances. \item \textbf{Specificity}: Measures the ability to correctly identify non-progression cases, ensuring a reliable detection of negative instances.
-Sensitivity is not emphasized here as the focus is on minimizing false positives rather than maximizing true positives. \item \textbf{Rank Correlation Coefficient}: Assesses the agreement between algorithmic predictions and human grading, which is crucial for ordinal classification tasks. \item \textbf{Quadratic Weighted Kappa} (Only for Task 2): Used to evaluate prediction accuracy for disease progression.
+\begin{itemize} \item \textbf{F1-score}: Evaluates classification accuracy by balancing precision and recall, which is particularly relevant for handling class imbalances \citep{Sokolova2009}. \item \textbf{Specificity}: Measures the ability to correctly identify non-progression cases, ensuring a reliable detection of negative instances \citep{Sokolova2009}.
+Sensitivity is not emphasized here as the focus is on minimizing false positives rather than maximizing true positives. \item \textbf{Rank Correlation Coefficient} ($R_k$): The multi-class generalisation of the Matthews correlation coefficient \citep{Gorodkin2004}, assessing the agreement between algorithmic predictions and human grading, which is crucial for ordinal classification tasks. \item \textbf{Quadratic Weighted Kappa} \citep{Cohen1968} (Only for Task 2): Used to evaluate prediction accuracy for disease progression.
 This metric is relevant in Task 2 because it accounts for the ordinal nature of disease stages, penalizing larger misclassifications more heavily.
 However, it is not used in Task 1 since that task involves ordinal categories where alternative correlation-based metrics, such as the rank correlation coefficient, are more appropriate for assessing agreement. \end{itemize}